go-monk/reading-data/README.md

 # io.Reader abstraction

-In the above examples we saw various ways to read a local file.
+In these examples we saw various ways to read a local file.
 But local files are just one type of data source.
 We also have data coming from terminal or other commands (STDIN) or from remote data sources.
-And Go abstract all these data sources from which you can read with the io.Reader interface:
+And, as mentioned above, Go abstract all these data sources from which you can read with the io.Reader interface:

 ```go
 type Reader interface {